In 2021, tuition for full-time students at Pontifical Catholic University of Puerto Rico was $4,920 a year.

 What will attending Pontifical Catholic University of Puerto Rico really cost you?
 The answer depends on several factors.

-As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families make more informed decisions about the actual cost of attending that school, based on their financial situation.
+As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families understand the actual cost of attending that school, based on their financial situation.
 You can find the Pontifical Catholic University of Puerto Rico's net cost calculator on their website.

 Some students choose to use payment plans to make the cost of tuition fit more comfortably in their budget.